thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 - Data validation and modification for incoming telemetry or attributes before saving.
 - Copy telemetry or attributes from devices to related assets so you can aggregate telemetry.
-For example data from multiple devices can be aggregated in related Asset (building).
+For example data from multiple devices can be aggregated in related Asset.
-- Create/Update/Clear alarms based on defined condition
+- Create/Update/Clear alarms based on defined condition.
 - Trigger actions based on device life-cycle events.
-For example create alerts if Device is Online/Offline
+For example create alerts if Device is Online/Offline.
 - Load additional data required for processing.
 For example load temperature threshold value for a device that is defined in Device's Customer or Tenant attribute.
-- Trigger REST API calls to external systems
+- Trigger REST API calls to external systems.
-- Send emails when complex event occur and use attributes of another entities inside Email Template
+- Send emails when complex event occur and use attributes of another entities inside Email Template.
-- Take in account User preferences during event processing
+- Take into account User preferences during event processing.
-- Make RPC calls based on defined condition
+- Make RPC calls based on defined condition.
-- Integrate with external pipelines like Kafka, Spark, AWS services, etc
+- Integrate with external pipelines like Kafka, Spark, AWS services, etc.

 ## Hello-World Example
-Let’s assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
+Let’s assume your device is using DHT22 sensor to collect and push temperature to the ThingsBoard.
-DHT22 sensor is good for -40 to 80°C temperature readings.
+DHT22 sensor can measure temperature from -40°C to +80°C.

-In this tutorial we will configure ThingsBoard Rule Engine to store all temperature within -40 to 80°C range and will log all other readings to the system log.
+In this tutorial we will configure ThingsBoard Rule Engine to store all temperature within -40 to 80°C range and log all other readings to the system log.

 #### Adding temperature validation node
 In Thingsboard UI go to **Rule Chains** section and open **Root Rule Chain**.

 ![image](/images/user-guide/rule-engine-2-0/tutorials/getting-started/initial-root-chain.png)

-Drug and Drop **Script Filter** rule node to the chain.
+Drag and Drop **Script Filter** rule node to the chain.
 Node configuration window will be opened.
 We will use this script for data validation:

 {% highlight javascript %}
 return typeof msg.temperature === 'undefined'